Skip to article frontmatterSkip to article content

 Map.addLayer(hillshade, hillshadeVis, "Hillshade");

-Map.addLayer() displays raster or vector data in the Earth Engine Code Editor map.
-The visualization parameters control the color palette and value range used for display.
+Map.addLayer() displays a layer in the Code Editor map.
+Visualization parameters control color and value range.

 Calculate elevation statistics